Probability densities and distributions for spiked and general variance Wishart $\beta$-ensembles: An alternative construction of the spiked Wishart -ensemble

-For definiteness, let us suppose that $n \ge N$.
-Then $\tilde{X} \tilde{X}^T$ will have $n - N + 1$ zero eigenvalues, with the PDF of the remaining $N-1$ eigenvalues given by (\ref{Yy}) \cite[eq.(3.16)]{Fo10} (in the case $\beta = 4$ of real quaternion entries, all eigenvalues are furthermore doubly degenerate).
-We take up the the problem of computing the joint distribution of the eigenvalues of $\tilde{X} \tilde{X}^T$, and the eigenvalues of $X X^T$, with the two matrices related by (\ref{ePDF}).
+where the random vector $\vec{x}$ has components $x_i$ such that $q_i := |x_i|^2$ is distributed according to the gamma distribution $\Gamma[\beta/2,2]$, and with initial condition $Y_{n,0} = 0_{n \times n}$.
+Note that $Y_{n,m}$ has $m$ nonzero eigenvalues.
+Furthermore, it is a standard result \cite[eq.~(3.16)]{Fo10} that in the case $b=1$ and $\beta = 1$, 2 and 4 the joint PDF of these eigenvalues is given by (\ref{Yy}) with $N-1 = m$.
+We take up the the problem of computing the joint distribution of the eigenvalues of $Y_{n,N-1}$ and $Y_{n,N}$, under the assumption that (\ref{Yy}) is the eigenvalue PDF of $Y_{n,N-1}$ for general $\beta > 0$. with the two matrices related by (\ref{ePDF}).

-Let the non-zero eigenvalues of $\tilde{X} \tilde{X}^T$ be denoted by $\{y_i\}_{i=1,\dots,N-1}$.
+Let the non-zero eigenvalues of $Y_{n,N-1}$ be denoted by $\{y_i\}_{i=1,\dots,N-1}$.
 It is a simple exercise to show that the secular equation for the eigenvalue problem implied by (\ref{ePDF}) is

 where $q_j \mathop{=}\limits^{\rm d} \Gamma[\beta /2,2]$ $(j=1,\dots,N-1)$ and $q_0 \mathop{=}\limits^{\rm d} \Gamma[\beta (n-N+1)/2,1/2]$.
-Furthermore, we know from \cite[Cor.~3]{FR02b} that the PDF of the roots of this equation, and thus the conditional PDF of the non-zero eigenvalues $\{x_i\}_{i=1,\dots,N}$ of $\tilde{X} \tilde{X}^T$, is proportional to
+Furthermore, we know from \cite[Cor.~3]{FR02b} that the PDF of the roots of this equation, and thus the conditional PDF of the non-zero eigenvalues $\{\lambda_i\}_{i=1,\dots,N}$ of $\tilde{X} \tilde{X}^T$, is proportional to

 subject to the interlacing (\ref{xy}) with $y_N:=0$.
 Our sort result can now be deduced.